 On the spiritual plane, it’s all connected.
 There’s no separation.
 I can’t do anything without it impacting everything.

 Say I say something mean to you.
 There’s no way to say something mean to you without hurting myself, because saying mean things takes me out of a state of love.

 And it hurts to not be in a state of love!

 When I’m not behaving lovingly, I’m hurting myself.
-I’m not in alignment with Universal spiritual principles.
+I’m not in alignment with Universal spiritual principles for happiness.
 My energy diminishes if I’m hateful or mean.
-I won’t feel happy, open or vibrant.
+I won’t feel happy, open, or vibrant.

 Instead, I’ll feel closed and constricted.

 This works with objects as well.
 If your coat is dirty, you could throw it on the floor or treat it like a rag, which is not loving your coat.